Buying a Whole House Standby Generator? What You Should Know.

-No matter where you live, having emergency backup power should be an essential part of your home.
-Power outages can happen at any time and for a variety of reasons, from simple electrical malfunctions, to bad weather, to natural disasters.
-A standby generator can keep you and your family comfortable and secure.
-These generators are an investment, so you’ll want to make sure you choose a unit that fits your household needs.
+No matter where you live, having emergency backup power like a Standby Generator should be an essential part of your home.
+Power outages can happen at any time and for a variety of reasons, from simple electrical malfunctions to bad weather, to natural disasters.
+Standby generators can keep you and your family comfortable and secure.
+These home generators are an investment, so you’ll want to make sure you choose a unit that fits your household needs.

 1. Automatic Shutoff

 Don’t underestimate this important safety feature for high capacity standby generators.
 An automatic shutoff will turn the unit off if it begins to overheat.
-Similarly, a generator with this switch will automatically turn itself on in the event of a power outage, so you wont have to find a light-source and manually turn on the generator yourself.
+Similarly, a generator with this switch will automatically turn itself on in the event of a power outage, so you won’t have to mess around in the dark to manually turn on the generator yourself.

 2. Type of Enclosure